converged-computing/metrics-operator/README.md

 - Add automated builds / deploys for the operator
 - Pretty / detailed docs
 - Need a strategy for storing metrics output / logs
+- Bug that config map not cleaning up with deletion
 - TBA

 ## License